l7mp/learning-go/99-labs/04-immutability/README.md

    >
    > Note that `client` struct will *not* be exported from the package (letter case matters!).

 3. Create a constructor.
-Recall, this entails writing a `NewClient` function that takes the arguments necessary to instantiate the `client` struct (currently, this will be the `address:port` for the key-value store server), constructs the struct, and then *returns a pointer to the struct*.
+Recall, this entails writing a `NewClient` function that takes the arguments necessary to instantiate the `client` struct (currently, this will be the `address:port` for the key-value store server), constructs the struct, and then *returns a pointer to the struct as an interface*.
 This makes sure that the caller of our `NewClient` function can access only the methods exposed by the `Client` interface on the returned pointer, but nothing else:
    ``` go
    func NewClient(addr string) Client {
        return &client{url: "http://" + addr}
    }
    ```

+   > **Note**
+   >
+   > Make sure you understand this constructor pattern, you will find it everywhere in Go code.

 4. At this point, we are ready to actually implement the `Client` interface.
 Let us add the implementation for the `get` method first; recall, this receives a string key as an argument and returns the corresponding key and version as an `api.VersionedValue`:
    ``` go